arthurschutgh/dotemacs/README.md

 -   [org-mode setup by norang.ca](http://doc.norang.ca/org-mode.html)

-<a id="org0c12cd1"></a>
+<a id="org444a6df"></a>

 ## configurations by Emacs power users

-These configurations feel intimidating.
+These configurations are intimidating.
 I find them useful to gain new ideas.
 I didn't know there is even a google-translate package for Emacs!